jcumby/PIEFACE/README.rst

 Installation
 ============

 For detailed instructions, see `installation`_.
-On Windows, the easiest way is to download and run the most recent PIEFACE Windows Installer from `Downloads <Downloads>`_.
+On Windows, the easiest way is to download and run the most recent PIEFACE Windows Installer `release <Downloads>`_.

 ====================
 License and Citation